Classic Vehicle Transmission Cooler System with Integrated Spin-on Filter

-The engine coolant on most healthy classic vehicles at normal sustained operating temperature ranges from about 170°F – 205°F depending on multiple variables.
+The engine coolant on most healthy classic vehicles at normal sustained operating temperature ranges from about 150°F – 205°F with around 180° ideal, depending on multiple variables.
 I discuss in great detail the cooling system, thermostat, and thermostat selection in another article.
-By comparison, transmission fluid requires 110°F minimum to ideally 180° maximum with cooler temperatures in this range ideal.
-Fluid that reaches 200°F is still within a safe range but will see the fluid degrade much quicker than lower temperatures.
-Fluid reaching above 200°F directly correlates to damaging the fluid and decreasing its life at an exponential rate.
+Fluid that reaches 200°F average in the pan is still within a safe range for the hottest fluid coming out of the pump but will see the fluid degrade quicker than lower temperatures.
+Fluid reaching above 200°F average in the pan directly correlates to damaging the fluid and decreasing its life at an exponential rate.
 By 240°F, the fluid begins rapidly deteriorating due to overheating.
 For builds that reach fluid temperatures above 180°F using a factory radiator cooler, an external air-cooled cooler is a wise modification.

 External Transmission Fluid Air Cooler

 Keep in mind that the external air cooler should be sized correctly since one too small will not keep the fluid below 180°F, and one too large will super-cool the fluid below the 150°F minimum required by most transmissions used in classic vehicles for optimal transmission functionality.